 The Bottom Line

 The purpose of the lifeboat drill is to inform passengers of emergency evacuation procedures and give them an opportunity to find their muster stations.
-You should definitely attend the lifeboat drill and pay close attention to all information provided.
+You should definitely attend the lifeboat drill and pay close attention to all the information provided.
 If an emergency should occur, the information given during the lifeboat drill might be the difference between life and death.